Meet the Team – Daniel Mackey, Founder/Developer

 When I was young, my father dragged home a Wang IBM PC (286) from work and there began my foray into computers.
-Nintendos were not something we had as kids and while everyone was busy playing the latest video games, I had my head buried in Basic manuals trying to create my own games on the sly while avoiding homework.
+Nintendos were not something we had as kids, and while everyone was busy playing the latest video games, I had my head buried in Basic manuals trying to create my own games on the sly while avoiding homework.

 That all changed when I met Peter in college.
 We decided we were going to build games.
 He was the first person I met who had the same enthusiasm as myself, and to top it off he was a damn good programmer.
-We used to have competitions such as who could make the best 2D tile based engine using C++ and DirectX (3!).
+We used to have competitions, such as who could make the best 2D tile-based engine using C++ and DirectX (3!).
 Peter won!

 That was 12 years ago and we’re still working together.
-The aim of the game has changed but we are just as passionate about Teamwork now as we were back then trying to create games!
+The aim of the game has changed, but we are just as passionate about Teamwork now as we were back then trying to create games!

-Peter filled in the early days of our consulting company Digital Crew (See Peter’s meet the team entry) so I won’t delve too much into that but I will say that it has been the best learning curve ever.
-Every single feature or decision in Teamwork is based on the 12 years of experience we have built up working on large scale bespoke applications.
+Peter filled in the early days of our consulting company Digital Crew (See Peter’s Meet the Team entry) so I won’t delve too much into that, but I will say that it has been the best learning curve ever.
+Every single feature or decision in Teamwork is based on the 12 years of experience we have built up working on large-scale bespoke applications.
 While a lot has changed since we started web development, the principles are solid.

 My role in Teamwork is also lead developer.
 Peter and myself work closely with each other building new features.
 Sometimes we take a whole section each, sometimes one starts a feature and the other improves it.
 The Calendar is a good example of pair-programming.
 I started the feature, spending weeks of sleepless nights as Timezone issues and event spanning issues plagued me.
 It took a few hours of Peter’s fresh eyes to fix the problem areas.